vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

             );
         }

-        // Fallback all other widgets to common rendering return renderedWidget;
+        // Fall back all other widgets to common rendering return renderedWidget;
     }}
 />;